JamesMConroy/bars/README.md

 Plenty

 - little to no input checking
-- the program freezes if the input doesn't match what `scanf` is expecting
-- doesn't handle floats
+- floors all floats to ints